Associate Professor in Francopphone Post-Colonial Literatures & Cultures

 Ann Jefferson’s biography of Nathalie Sarraute (1900-1999) was published by Flammarion in a French translation by Pierre-Emmanuel Dauzat and Aude de Saint-Loup in 2019.
 The English version (Princeton University Press) came out in 2020.

 Professor Maclean’s main research interests are in the fields of Montaigne; Cardano; history of the book in the late Renaissance; history of law, medicine and theology in European universities; and Aristotelianism.

-Jonathan Mallinson works on French theatre and prose fiction in the seventeenth and eighteenth centuries.
-He has a special interest in comedy, prose fiction, women’s writing, and in the reception of canonical neo-classical writers in the Enlightenment.
-Current research projects include a critical edition of Voltaire’s Lettres d’Amabed, and a book on the seventeenth-century French novel.
+Jonathan Mallinson has worked on French theatre and prose fiction in the seventeenth and eighteenth centuries, with a special interest in comedy, prose fiction, women’s writing, and Enlightenment readings of canonical neo-classical texts.
+In retirement he has published research on the decorative arts, notably on British art pottery and its reception.